Learning non-Gaussian graphical models via Hessian scores and triangular transport: Introduction

 So far, there has been relatively little work for general non-Gaussian distributions outside of the exponential family.
 The current paper is concerned with providing a mathematical and algorithmic framework to describe and identify the Markov properties of a continuous and non-Gaussian distribution.
 As an expansion of our NeurIPS paper, \cite{morrison2017beyond}, the main contributions are as follows.

 First, we establish a framework which allows for the description and computation of conditional independence properties in the non-Gaussian setting.
 This is represented by a new \emph{conditional independence score} matrix $\Omega$: each entry $\Omega_{ij}$ is a score for the independence of $Z_i$ and $Z_j$ conditioned on the remaining variables.
 Each score $\Omega_{ij}$ is defined by the expected magnitude of certain mixed derivatives---in other words, integrated \emph{Hessian} information---from the joint density $\pi$.
-We show that, under certain assumptions, the score provides an upper bound for the \emph{conditional mutual information}, a widely used measure of conditional dependence.
+For strictly positive and continuously differentiable $\pi$, this score is zero if and only if $Z_i$ and $Z_j$ are conditionally independent.
+We also show that, under certain assumptions, the score provides an upper bound for the \emph{conditional mutual information}, a widely used measure of conditional dependence.
 To compute $\Omega$ given only samples from $\pi$, an estimate of the joint density is needed.
 This is achieved via a transport map---a transformation that deterministically couples one probability measure to another.

 Second, we expand the use and analysis of an algorithm called \textsc{sing} (Sparsity Identification in Non-Gaussian distributions).
 A key element of the algorithm is a thresholding scheme, and thus we propose a class of threshold estimators that are \emph{consistent} for graph recovery.
 The success of the algorithm also depends on a strong and explicit connection between the sparsity of the graph and the sparsity of triangular transport maps associated with $\pi$.
 This connection is exploited to iteratively reveal sparsity in the graph.
 We show numerically that this iterative algorithm provides an improved estimator for the conditional independence score, compared to a non-iterative approach that does not account for the structure in the map.